-Penn State Schuylkill sends dancers to THON
+Penn State Schuylkill Sends Dancers to THON

-"I started here in 2010 and basically had no idea what THON even was and walked into a group of about four, five students who were very passionate and committed about THON and raised about $2,600 that year, and to see how much it's progressed is just amazing and awesome to be a part of," said co-advisor Tina Rose.
+"I started here in 2010 and basically had no idea what THON even was and walked into a group of about 4-5 students who were very passionate and committed about THON and raised about $2,600 that year and to see how much it's progressed is just amazing and awesome to be a part of," said Tina Rose.

+THON will take place this weekend and Penn State Schuylkill near Schuylkill Haven will be sending four students to dance.

 "Our THON children are the most upbeat, positive kids you could ever meet.
 We recently went to a Hershey Bears hockey game with two of them and they just had a blast," said sophomore Leeana Gretsky.